underscoreio/essential-slick/src/pages/basics.md

 def db = Database.forConfig("chapter01")
 ~~~

-The `Database.forConfig` method is part of Slick,
-the parameter determines which configuration to use from the `application.conf` file,which can be found in `src/main/resources`.
+The parameter to `Database.forConfig` determines which configuration to use from the `application.conf` file.
-Slick uses the [Typesafe config](link-config) library to manage database configuration,
-this is also used by Akka and the Play framework.
+This file is found in `src/main/resources`.
+It looks like this:

 ~~~ conf
 chapter01 = {